 We just love visiting farms.
 Both of my kids love seeing animals, Kevin in particular.
 He loves to see them, pet them and it helps us help him with language.
 He can say some of the words and he can mimic the sounds they make.
-So, I thought, “hey, how many fun family farms with animals have we visited?
+So, I thought, “hey, how many fun family farms with animals are near me?
 And are we missing any?”
 I started to list them in my head and thought that I would just make a blog post out of it.
-With warmer weather here and babies being born because it’s spring, now is a great time to get out and visit your local farm and have your kids visit with the animals.
+Please check websites or Facebook pages before visiting, often because they are family run operations, they may not be open all the time.

-In addition to this list of farms in Pennsylvania and Delaware that you can visit with your kids, don’t forget about fair season.
+In addition to this list of fun farms in Pennsylvania and Delaware that you can visit with your kids, don’t forget about fair season.
 In late summer and early fall, many towns and municipalities offer fairs and festivals to celebrate the harvest and agriculture.
 And most have a section of animals (since they are often being shown) to visit and pet and learn.
-Some of our favorites are the Great Allentown Fair (around Labor Day) and the Unionville Fair (usually first weekend of October).
-And of course, our perpetual January favorite-The Pennsylvania Farm Show.
+Our perpetual January favorite is-The Pennsylvania Farm Show.

 Baily’s Dairy of Pocopson Meadow in Pocopson/Unionville: Hands down our all time favorite.
 We go there at least once a month and I just love their skim milk.
 In the spring you can visit all the baby cows and they also host an annual egg hunt around Easter.
 Just a great place to visit and it is free except for what you purchase.
 They have bunnies, ducks, geese, chickens/roosters, cats, cows, goats, sheep….I think I got them all.
 Visit them on Facebook.